Direct Burial UK

 Flexibility of separate memorial

 Separating the burial from the memorial service allows families to handle the practical necessities quickly, then plan a meaningful celebration when they're ready.
 This reduces immediate pressure while still honoring their loved one.
+For comprehensive guidance on planning any type of service, see our complete guide to arranging a funeral in the UK.

 Frequently asked questions